Fairhaven, Bellingham, Washington: History

 During the speculative frenzy of the 1890s, the grand Fairhaven Hotel was built to attract railroad tycoons to choose Fairhaven as the west coast terminus of transcontinental railways.
-The railways never came, but the imposing remnant of the old hotel stood until a fire and demolition in 1953.
+The railways never came, but the imposing old hotel stood until a fire and demolition in 1953.
+Another remnant of this period was the 1888 Terminal Building, which stood as Fairhaven's oldest surviving structure until it, too, was gutted by fire in 2023 and subsequently demolished.

 On October 27, 1903, citizens of Fairhaven and citizens of a neighboring city on Bellingham Bay, Whatcom City, voted to consolidate into one city named Bellingham.
 On December 28, 1903, the new city of Bellingham was officially established.

 In 1903, Fairhaven received a grant to build the area's first Carnegie-funded library on 12th Street.
 The library continues to operate as a branch of the Bellingham Public Library system.

 Fairhaven is also known for its historical ties to salmon canning, and from the late 1800s through to the 1940s was the home of numerous salmon canning operations, employing as many as 4,500 workers in the area.
 In the 1940s, the Pacific American Fisheries was headquartered in Fairhaven, and was known as the largest salmon canning operation in the world.